bogaczmateusz/smartmeal/.ai/prd.md

 - Users can view all their saved recipes (both AI-generated and manual).
 - Saved recipes will be displayed in a card-based layout showing the title and ingredients.
 No images will be included in the MVP.
 - Users can view the detailed page of a saved recipe, which presents ingredients and preparation steps clearly.
-- Users can edit their manually created recipes.
+- Users can edit any of their saved recipes (both AI-generated and manually created) after they have been saved to the database.
 - Users can delete any of their saved recipes.

 ### 3.5 Platform and Design